putra-17/OOP_B.Dea/README.md

 Visual Code Studio

 How to Build and Run
-1. Clone this repository.
+1. Open code.cpp file
+2. Copy raw code in code.cpp
-2. Compile the code using a C++ compiler.
+3. Compile the code using a C++ compiler.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>